juliencongras/Godot-image-viewer/README.md

  An exercise to see if I can make an image viewer.

 To do:
+- Make new scene to handle image display
-- Use the correct scaling for non portrait image
+- Use the correct scaling for image
 - Quit image
 - Add a border to thumbnails